impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

   fi
 }

-shift

-myFunc "$@"
+echo "$# args given to the file";

+myFunc foo bar baz buzz
 ```

+I'm passing 4 args to `myFunc`, but I'm planning to call my script with only 2 args, with the intention that:

-Using the knowledge of `shift` that we learned from the `PS4` discussion, I `shift` one arg off the list of args sent to my `foo` script, and then I call `myFunc`.
-If `$#` refers to the number of args sent to the file, then the `shift` shouldn't have any effect.
-But if it refers to the # of args sent to `myFunc`, then we'll see the count number be one less than we sent to the file.
+ - If `$#` refers to the number of args sent to the file, then we should see the same counts from the `echo` statements outside vs. inside the function.
+ - But if `$#` refers to the # of args sent to `myFunc`, then we'll see different counts for these two `echo` statements.

 When I run the script file with multiple args, I see:

 ```
 $ ./foo bar baz

+2 args given to the file
-1 args given
+4 args given
 ```

-We passed 2 args, but `1 args given` was our output.
-So we therefore *must* be talking about the # of args passed to `abort`.
+We see different counts for the # of args passed to the file vs. to `myFunc`.
+So when `$#` is inside a function, it *must* be refer to the # of args passed to that same function.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>